nikop/steam-help/faqs/SteamVR Troubleshooting (Vive).md

 If Windows is displaying a "USB Device Not Recognized" error after the Vive USB cable is plugged in, and one or both wireless receivers are missing from the USB page in SteamVR settings, the receiver may have been damaged.
 Contact [Steam Support](https://help.steampowered.com/wizard/HelpWithGameIssue/?appid=250820&issueid=374&nodeid=44&return_nodeid=109) and attach a copy of your System Report.

 [/expand]
-[/section]

-[section id=last-resort]
 ## Still Need Help?

-If you can’t find a solution here, please visit the [SteamVR help site](https://help.steampowered.com/en/wizard/HelpWithGame/?appid=250820) for in-depth support.[/section]
+If you can’t find a solution here, please visit the [SteamVR help site](https://help.steampowered.com/en/wizard/HelpWithGame/?appid=250820) for in-depth support.